King Ndlovu

-Kgosietsile King Ndlovu (born 20 March 1993) is a South African soccer player who plays as a goalkeeper for South African Premier Division side Maritzburg United.
+Kgosietsile King Ndlovu (born 20 March 1993) is a South African soccer player who plays as a goalkeeper for South African First Division side Pretoria Callies.

 Career

 Born in Ga-Rankuwa, Ndlovu played youth football for SuperSport United, before becoming professional in 2014.
 As a professional, Ndlovu has played for Roses United, FC Cape Town, Jomo Cosmos and Black Leopards.